sindresorhus/LaunchAtLogin-Legacy/readme.md

 +  2. Add a new "Run Script Phase"
 ```

-It's App Store compatible and used in my [Lungo](https://blog.sindresorhus.com/lungo-b364a6c2745f) app.
+It's App Store compatible and used in my [Lungo](https://blog.sindresorhus.com/lungo-b364a6c2745f) and [Battery Indicator](https://sindresorhus.com/battery-indicator) app.

 You might also find my [`create-dmg`](https://github.com/sindresorhus/create-dmg) project useful.